sjmxschm/sjmxschm.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Engineering Science and Mechanics, Georgia Institute of Technology, 2020 ongoing
+* M.S. in Engineering Science and Mechanics, Georgia Institute of Technology, 2020 - anticipated 2021
-* M.Sc. candidate in Engineering Cybernetics, University of Stuttgart, 2019 ongoing
+* M.Sc. candidate in Engineering Cybernetics, University of Stuttgart, 2019 - anticipated 2022
 * B.Sc. in Mechanical Engineering, University Duisburg-Essen, 2015 - 2019